carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``range`` metadata may be attached only to ``load``, ``call`` and ``invoke`` of integer types.
 It expresses the possible ranges the loaded value or the value returned by the called function at this call site is in.
+If the loaded or returned value is not in the specified range, the behavior is undefined.
 The ranges are represented with a flattened list of integers.
 The loaded value or the value returned is known to be in the union of the ranges defined by each consecutive pair.
 Each pair has the following properties:

 -  The type must match the type loaded by the instruction.
 -  The pair ``a,b`` represents the range ``[a,b)``.